 Membership of the EW-GDS is open to any person living in Europe who has an active interest in Glow Discharge Spectroscopy or Spectrometry.
 Members may be scientists in fundamental or applied research, industrial users, instrument manufacturers, or in other related fields.
 Persons with no direct involvement in the field can become members at the discretion of the Steering Committee.

 There is no membership cost for the EW-GDS.
 Each member will fund their own expenses relating to activities of the EW-GDS.

 EW-GDS activities are coordinated by the Steering Committee and members from the participating countries.
 Each country represented carries one vote but may appoint two delegates.
 Decisions at meetings are by a simple majority, but at least five countries must be represented.

-The members of the Steering committee at the time of writing (March 2018) were as listed below, along with the countries they represent.
+The members of the Steering committee at the time of writing (Jan 2023) were as listed below, along with the countries they represent.